scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 Introduction
 ------------

-The way that people self-present online has broad implications for the relationships they pursue.
-Online dating has become a more common and acceptable way of finding mates.
+Online dating has become a common and acceptable way of finding mates.
 Almost half of Americans know someone who uses or who has met a partner through online dating and 59% believe online dating is a good way to meet people [Pew16]_.
 Online dating sites or mobile dating apps are used by 27 percent of 18-24 year olds, 22 percent of 25-34 year olds, 21 percent of 35-44 year olds, 13 percent of 45-54 year olds, and 12 percent of 55-64 year olds [Pew16]_.
+Given the popularity of online dating, the way that people self-present online has broad implications for the relationships they pursue.

 Previous studies suggest that the free-text portion of online dating profiles is an important factor (after photographs) for assessing attractiveness